mementomoryn/bunny-addons/README.md

 ##### Jump To

-Let's you jump to referenced message and the beginning of forum posts
+Let's you jump to referenced message and the beginning of forum posts.

 ```
 https://aliernfrog.github.io/vd-plugins/JumpTo/